arpajj/Mask-Language-modeling/README.md

-# Mask-Language-Modeling
+# Mask-Language-Modeling for NLI

-This is a project where we apply mask language modeling after prompting in order to perform Natural Language Inference (NLI).
-The models used are BERT, RoBERTa and GPT2
+This is a project where we apply Mask Language Modeling (MLM) after using a prompting technique in order to perform Natural Language Inference (NLI).
+The models used are BERT, RoBERTa and GPT2.